 A survey from Dotcom Distribution found 40% of consumers are likely to make repeat purchases from an online merchant with premium packaging.
 But remember: It’s not only what’s on the outside that matters.

-Lightspeed customer Kanel includes handwritten notes in every package sent to customers and also offers this service for gifts.
+You can include handwritten notes in every package sent to customers and also offer this service for gifts.
 As the holidays move closer, many people are shopping online and sending gifts directly to the recipients from the company.
-Just include your note in the message of your purchase and owner Kim Wiseman will ensure it’s included.

 These personal touches go a long way in increasing customer loyalty.